Sneak Peek: The three most common software engineering interview questions.

 Smaller or mid-range companies may not have a VP of Engineering position.
-Instead, these companies may simply employ engineering managers and a Chief Technology Officer to oversee them.
-Or at a startup, this person may be a senior software engineer who stepped up their existing responsibilities.
+Instead, these companies may employ engineering managers and a Chief Technology Officer to oversee them.
+Or, at a startup, this person may be a senior software engineer who stepped up their existing responsibilities.

-Finally, the final stage of engineering career paths (besides founding your own company) is the role of Chief Technology Officer (CTO).
+Finally, the final stage of engineering career paths (besides founding your own company) is the Chief Technology Officer (CTO) role.

 This C-Suite position is the highest-level executive position dedicated to technology at a company.
 CTOs routinely lead all the technical or engineering departments at a firm.
-Not only that, CTOs are responsible for developing the technical policies and procedures in an organization.
+Not only that, CTOs are responsible for developing an organization's technical policies and procedures.

 As a member of the C-Suite, their concerns are not merely technical, however.
 Instead, the CTO is tasked with finding ways to use a firm's technical assets to increase revenues and profits.
-It's a lot more than managing other software developers on your team!
+It's a lot more than managing other software developers!

-As a result, they typically report directly to the Chief Executive Officer (CEO) of the company they work for.
+As a result, they typically report directly to the company's chief executive officer (CEO).

 Moving Up Through An Engineering Career Path

 A lot goes into performing well in software engineering roles.
-Managing to advance down the software engineer career path will take more than just mastery of coding skills to pull off.
+Moving up the software engineer career path will take more than just mastery of coding skills to accomplish.

 Not only that, it will likely become harder and harder to nail a promotion the further up the career ladder you get.

-This is especially true when you begin to approach the upper management and executive-level positions.
+This is especially true when you begin to approach upper management and executive-level positions.